berkomeratay/Covid-19-WebPage/README.md

 # Covid-19-WebPage

-A dummy project to improve my skills on HTML, CSS, JS and JQuery.
+A dummy project to improve my skills on HTML, CSS/Bootstrap, JS/JQuery.
 The goal is by using an API develop a web site that shows statistics of Covid-19 pandemic.